 Atmore is a somewhat small city located in the state of Alabama.
 With a population of 10,049 people and four constituent neighborhoods, Atmore is the 62nd largest community in Alabama.

-Unlike some cities, Atmore isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Atmore are a mix of both white- and blue-collar jobs.
-Overall, Atmore is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Atmore who work in sales jobs (13.35%), office and administrative support (11.08%), and healthcare (7.51%).
+Atmore is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Atmore is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Atmore who work in sales jobs (11.95%), office and administrative support (11.44%), and maintenance occupations (7.77%).

-The citizens of Atmore have a very low rate of college education: just 9.02% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Atmore has a very low overall level of education: only 9.69% of people over 25 hold a 4-year college degree or higher.

-The per capita income in Atmore in 2010 was $15,352, which is low income relative to Alabama and the nation.
-This equates to an annual income of $61,408 for a family of four.
-However, Atmore contains both very wealthy and poor people as well.
+The per capita income in Atmore in 2010 was $14,807, which is low income relative to Alabama and the nation.
+This equates to an annual income of $59,228 for a family of four.

 Atmore is an extremely ethnically-diverse city.
 The people who call Atmore home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Atmore residents report their race to be White, followed by Black or African-American.
+The greatest number of Atmore residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Atmore include English, German, Scots-Irish, and African.

 The most common language spoken in Atmore is English.
 Other important languages spoken here include Spanish and Italian.